All Deadlines at a Glance

 Prohibited Practices + AI Literacy Apply

-All 8 banned AI practices under Article 5 became enforceable — social scoring, subliminal manipulation, untargeted facial scraping, emotion recognition in workplaces and schools, biometric categorisation on sensitive attributes, and more.
+All eight prohibited AI practices under Article 5 became enforceable — social scoring, subliminal manipulation, untargeted facial scraping, emotion recognition in workplaces and schools, biometric categorisation on sensitive attributes, and more.
 AI literacy obligations (Article 4) also kicked in: providers and deployers must ensure staff have sufficient understanding of the AI systems they work with.
-Penalties for prohibited practice violations: up to €35 million or 7% of global turnover.

 Articles 4, 5 · Chapters I, II